 Be careful, we are dealing with high voltages now!
-The voltage may be significantly higher than 170V at the moment, because the high voltage generator is powerful and the output is not loaded.
+If all is well, measure the voltage at the "170V" test point.
+It is high voltage and the voltage may be significantly higher than 170V at the moment, because the high voltage generator is powerful and the output is not loaded.
 Once you add a load, (by connecting the tubes), the voltage should oscillate around 170V - 190V, and might have a slight "sawtooth" appearance if you view it with an oscilloscope.